Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations: Proof of the main results

 For the second inequality, fix any norm on $HG$, and let $S^N$ be the unit sphere in it, where $N+1=\dim HG$.
-Since $S^N$ is compact and the inequality is invariant under scaling, it suffices to show that given any $s_0\in S^N$, there is an open neighborhood $U$ of $s_0$ in $S^N$, such that (\ref{equ3-1}) holds for all $s\in S^N$.
-Notice since $d(s)=\mu$, by Corollary \ref{cor3-7}, we can find $j(\epsilon, s_0)$ such that for all $j\geq j(\epsilon, s_0)$ the following holds
+Since the inequality is invariant under multiplying $s$ by constant and $S^N$ is compact, it suffices to show that given any $s_0\in S^N$, there is an open neighborhood $U$ of $s_0$ in $S^N$, such that (\ref{equ3-1}) holds for all $s\in U$.
+Notice since $d(s_0)=\mu$, by Corollary \ref{cor3-7}, we can find $j(\epsilon, s_0)$ such that for all $j\geq j(\epsilon, s_0)$ the following holds